FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 ### Is BabyIoC an IoC framework?

 If you consider the `Container` classes from the samples to be equivalent to IoC containers à la [Inversify](http://inversify.io), then sure.
-The main difference is that components are encouraged to have knowledge of the full application type instead of just their dependencies.
+The main difference is that members are encouraged to have knowledge of the full application type instead of just their dependencies.

 ### Is BabyIoC a **good** IoC framework?

 Lol, no.

-Application components generally shouldn't have knowledge of the full application.
+Application members generally shouldn't have knowledge of the full application.
 BabyIoC also has almost no features.
 You should probably use something standard like [Inversify](http://inversify.io).